 THE PENTAGON — While the U.S. Navy looks to cut other appropriation categories in its fiscal 2015 spending plan, the request includes a slight increase for research and development (R&D) activities.
 The Navy is seeking about $16.3 billion in its fiscal 2015 plan, compared with the $16 billion it requested in 2014.
 Still, the other appropriation categories all included requested cuts in fiscal 2015—the biggest being $38.4 billion for procurement—compared to the $43.5 billion ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Seeks More R&D Funding For Fiscal 2015".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Seeks More R&D Funding For Fiscal 2015".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.